will-henney/muse-hii-regions/notebooks/01-extract-subregions.md

 my_mask[::2, ::2]
 ```

-In order to apply this mask to the cube, we need to make it 3-dimensional:
+In order to apply this mask to the cube, we first make it 3-dimensional. **Note: This is not strictly necessary.
+There is an easier way of doing it, which I demonstrate in the following section**

 ```python
 my_mask_3d = np.repeat(my_mask[None, :, :], cc.shape[0], axis=0)